A world standard education facility

 The construction of the Neeson Cripps Academy is a gift from Velcro Companies.
-Velcro Companies is a technology-driven organization that provides solutions for businesses and consumers around the world, and is committed to advancing education and improving the lives of children across the globe.
+Velcro Companies is a technology-driven organisation that provides solutions for businesses and consumers around the world, and is committed to advancing education and improving the lives of children across the globe.
 The building is named after Robert Cripps, former Velcro Companies Chairman, and Scott Neeson, Founder and Executive Director of the Cambodian Children’s Fund.

 “We feel privileged to continue our work with the Cambodian Children’s Fund”

 “We feel privileged to continue our work with the Cambodian Children’s Fund (CCF) and establish the Neeson Cripps Academy to educate children who otherwise wouldn’t have access to world-class teachers and resources,” said Fraser Cameron, President and CEO, Velcro Companies.
 “Through this partnership, we’re also inspiring the next generation of innovators and honoring our long-time former Chairman, Robert Cripps, and his commitment to leadership.”

-The rooftop features a garden that minimizes solar heat gain, reduces stormwater runoff, and provides educational opportunities, and a covered, multi-purpose athletic court facilitates outdoor activities in all conditions.
+The rooftop features a garden that minimises solar heat gain, reduces stormwater runoff, and provides educational opportunities, and a covered, multi-purpose athletic court facilitates outdoor activities in all conditions.
 Using biophilic design principles, the school incorporates natural and biomimetic materials.
 Exposed concrete is patterned with a design inspired by traditional Khmer textiles, imprinting the school of the future with a connection to the rich cultural history of Cambodia.

 “Our studio believes deeply in the concept of global citizenship.
 We are thrilled to design a state of the art educational environment to support CCF, Velcro Companies, and Marshall Wace’s passion in training the next generation of leaders.” said architect Rick Cook.